 - Rabies vaccine must be administered by a licensed vet 1. per Michigan law.
 Core vaccines (required) are canine parvovirus, distemper, canine hepatitis and rabies.
 Highly recommended are bordatella and canine influenza.
 Your veterinarian may recommend others.
 Vaccination protocol is as follows: Puppy shots completed with a booster one year later, and then an update every three years regardless of who gives the vaccinations.
 Proof of compliance is veterinarian's report or photocopy of box vaccine came in showing vaccine is current THROUGH JULY 31st of current year and date administered.
 Starting June 1, paperwork may be submitted via text or email to superintendent.
 It may be mailed to the superintendent's home at 5853 Urban Dr., East China, MI 48054.
 This deadline is MANDATORY!
 NO SHOTS, NO SHOW AT FAIR.
 Dogs who have a physical handicap need a statement of fitness from their veterinarian. - 2.
 Complete online entry. - 3.
 Independent Research Projects, except posters and photography, if participating in these classes, 4x6 photograph of youth with their animal(s) for display at fair. - 4.
-An interview completed either at dog show set up or day of dog show.
-Failure to complete an interview makes the exhibitor ineligible for Grand or Reserve in any dog project class.
+4x6 photograph of youth with their animal(s) for display at fair. - REQUIRED FOR GRAND AND RESERVES An interview complted either at dog show set up or day of dog show.
+Failure to complete an interview makes the exhibitor ineligible for Grand or Reserve in any Dog project class.